Investment income continue to grow albeit at slower pace

-KUALA LUMPUR, 19 December 2018: The Employees Provident Fund (EPF) today reported total investment income of RM14.61 billion for the third quarter ended 30 September 2018 (Q3 2018), a year-on-year increase of 12.82 per cent from RM12.95 billion recorded during the same period last year.
+KUALA LUMPUR, 5 September 2018: The Employees Provident Fund (EPF) today reported an increase in quarterly total investment income to RM12.39 billion for the second quarter ended 30 June 2018 (Q2 2018), a year-on-year increase of 7.64 per cent from RM11.51 billion recorded during the same period last year.

-Investments in Money Market Instruments, which represent 3.92 per cent of the total investment assets, contributed RM265.39 million to the investment income.
-Investment in this asset class, which includes treasury bills, commercial papers, short-term certificates of deposit, repurchase agreements, etc., provides regular income payments and is vital in meeting the EPF’s short-term liquidity needs.
+Investments in Money Market Instruments, which represent 2.53 per cent of the total investment assets, contributed RM215.44 million to the investment income.

-In accordance with the implementation of the Malaysian Financial Reporting Standards 9 (MFRS 9), which came into effect beginning 1 January 2018, capital gains on disposal of equity amounting to RM5.17 billion for the Q3 2018 will flow directly to Retained Earnings from the Statement of Other Comprehensive Income, instead of the Statement of Profit and Loss as under the previous MFRS 139.
+In accordance with the implementation of the Malaysian Financial Reporting Standards 9 (MFRS 9), which came into effect beginning 1 January 2018, capital gains on disposal of equity amounting to RM3.79 billion for the Q2 2018 will flow directly to Retained Earnings from the Statement of Other Comprehensive Income, as opposed to the Statement of Profit or Loss under the previous MFRS 139.
 In addition, under MFRS 9, the EPF would no longer recognise any impairment on its equity holdings.

-A total of RM1.33 billion out of the RM14.61 billion gross investment income, was generated for Simpanan Shariah and RM13.28 billion for Simpanan Konvensional.
+A total of RM1.09 billion out of the RM12.39 billion gross investment income, was generated for Simpanan Shariah and RM11.30 billion for Simpanan Konvensional.
 Simpanan Shariah derives its income solely from its portion of the Shariah portfolio while income for Simpanan Konvensional is generated by its share of both Shariah and conventional portfolios.

 The Employees Provident Fund (EPF) is Malaysia’s premier retirement savings fund to help its members achieve adequate savings for a comfortable retirement.
 This is in line with EPF’s vision to help members achieve a better future and the mission to safeguard members’ savings and deliver excellent services.
 The EPF has evolved significantly from transaction-centric to a professional fund management organisation with a strong focus on retirement security.
 The EPF is guided by a robust and professional governance framework when making investment decisions.
 It continues to play a catalytic role in the nation’s economic growth and seeks to cultivate a savings and investment culture among its members to improve the country’s financial literacy level.